amber-lang/amber-docs/docs/0.4.0-alpha/getting_started/migration_guide.md

 lines("/path/to/file")
 ```

-> DETAILS: This built-in is specifically optimized for direct use as an iterator in a for loop.
+> DETAILS: This builtin is specifically optimized for direct use as an iterator in a `for` loop.
 When used this way, it does not load the entire file into memory but processes it line by line, ensuring efficient resource usage.

 For scenarios where lines was used on a `Text` value originating from sources other than a file, it is recommended to use the new standard library function `split_lines` instead.